 Authentication Type

-No Authentication: The no authentication method requires entering the username of the Hive service.
+No Authentication: Requires a username for the Hive service.

-LDAP: The LDAP authentication method requires entering the username and password of the Hive service.
+LDAP: Requires a username and password for the Hive service.

-Kerberos: If the Hadoop cluster has Kerberos authentication, you need to enable Hive Kerberos and upload the Keytab File authentication file and configure the Principal.
+Kerberos: If the Hadoop cluster uses Kerberos authentication, you must enable Hive Kerberos, upload a Keytab File, and configure a Principal.

-Keytab File: Upload the keytab file, which can be obtained from the Hive Server.
+Keytab File: Upload the keytab file.
+You can get the keytab file from the Hive server.

 Principal: Enter the Kerberos authentication username corresponding to the Hive Keytab File.